Last Updated on December 14, 2020 by Malerie Yolen-Cohen and Sandra Foyt

 Where To Stay In Boston Harbor

 If you want to stay within a swan dive of Boston Harbor, ferries gliding by your sundrenched, nautically appointed room and private deck, secluded yet steps from the Historic and Italian North End, contact Boston Yacht Haven, which serves as both an inn and 100-slip marina.
 Try for a corner room, with picture windows on two sides and decks with lounge chairs.
-Yacht Haven is an official “find” – and I’m hoping there will be a place for me after the public discovers it. $225-$450 per night includes continental breakfast, free wi-fi.
+Yacht Haven is an official “find,” for sure. $405-$450 per night includes continental breakfast, free wi-fi.